 A Forrester survey in 2019 examined over 120 global B2B marketers in order to understand how they were using ABM.
 The results showed that a majority of responders now focused their ABM efforts on a fewer number of accounts, resulting in a positive impact in relationships, expansion of business opportunities and overall, improved measurable impact with existing accounts rather than try to garner new accounts.

 Enterprise B2B marketers have found that going deep on their top key accounts, engaging the extended buying committees and expanding revenues with new products and services is proven to be more profitable than winning net new accounts.

-Gartner released a research report last week showing that CMOs are adapting to the Covid-19 pandemic by reducing or even halting lead generation efforts in order to prioritize closing late stage deals and strengthening relationships with current customers.
+Early last year, Gartner released a research report showing that CMOs are adapting to the COVID-19 pandemic by reducing and even halting lead generation efforts in order to prioritize closing late-stage deals and strengthening relationships with current customers.